appsmithorg/appsmith-docs/widget-reference/table.md

 * Changing the style and size of the font;
 * Text alignment;
 * Playing around with the color of the text or cell background.

+## Guides

+### Setup Server-Side Search
+A search input is available on the table to filter out records being displayed on the table.
+Using the `onSearchTextChange` event, it is possible to perform search on the server-side (API server or database) and have the results displayed on the table.
+A video guid on how to do this is shown below:

+{% embed url="https://youtu.be/3ayioaw5uj8" caption="How To Setup Server-Side Search For The Table Widget" %}